 “He was so talented on so many levels,” Louis’ friend William Shaw told the Delco Times.
 “I don’t think he realized his abilities, but the Army helped him realize what he had.
 He was the type of person you wanted to be around because he was a good man.”

 The Travis Manion Foundation honored Sgt.
-Fastuca through our Character Does Matter program on Oct.
-17, 2012 when we told his story to inspire 250 students at his alma mater, Malvern Preparatory School in Malvern, Pa.
+Fastuca through the Character Does Matter program on Oct.
+17, 2012 his story inspired 250 students at his alma mater, Malvern Preparatory School in Malvern, Pa.

 Department of Defense